 9.2.1 Conclusions for Key Issue #2: Reducing packet loss during EAS relocation

-Buffering uplink packets in the target PSA until receiving the indication of successful EAS relocation as proposed in Solution #27 and Solution #38 is recommended for normative phase.
+Buffering uplink packets in the target PSA until receiving the indication of successful EAS relocation from the AF as proposed in Solution #27 and Solution #38 is recommended for normative phase.
+The old EAS may continue to serve the UE until the successful EAS relocation is done in order to reduce the packet loss.
+When the EAS relocation starts is out of scope of 3GPP.

-Editor's note: It is FFS whether the forwarding tunnel between the source PSA and target PSA and End Marker in solution#38 option 1 or Flow End Marker in solution#38 option 2 can be included.
+This solution may be applied to all connectivity models.
+Whether Buffering of uplink packets applies to the application traffic depends on the application requirement.

+NOTE: How 5GC gets the application requirement and in what granularity are to be decided in normative phase.

+This new enabler is an alternative to application layer mechanisms that prevent packet loss.

-9.2.2 Conclusions for Key Issue #2: UE DNS cache
+9.2.2 Conclusions for Key Issue #2: UE based EAS rediscovery

-For UE DNS cache related issue, it is concluded:
+A new DNS query may be performed to reselect a new EAS.
+For reselection of a new EAS, the old EAS information in the UE should not be reused.
+For UE based EAS rediscovery, it is concluded:

-- For session breakout case, the SMF may provide DNS cache clear indication within NAS message to UE as described in Solution #32 and #34 (only DNS cache related part).
-Based on the received DNS cache clear indication, the UE cleans the related DNS cache, which do not impact the application client.
+- For session breakout case, the SMF may provide EAS rediscovery indication and its optional associated impact field within NAS message to UE as described in Solution #32 and #34 (only DNS cache related part).
+The SMF makes the decision based on information provided by AF or based on SMF’s local configuration.
+The impacted field includes information DNS Suffix (i.e. domain name), FQDNs or IP address ranges of the local DN, which is used to identify the impacted DNS records.
+Without the impacted field the UE applies the EAS rediscovery indication to all applications associated with the PDU Session.
+Based on the received EAS rediscovery indication and its associated impact field, when a new connection to EAS need to be established, the UE re-discovers the new EAS according to KI#1 without reusing the cached old EAS information.
+This does not impact the application client.

-Editor's note: It is FFS when SMF sends the DNS cache clear indication to the UE, i.e. before the EAS relocation or after EAS relocation.

-Editor's note: It is FFS whether the SMF send the associated information with DNS cache clear to the UE so the UE can clear a part of DNS cache or all DNS cache.
+NOTE 1: For session breakout using BP, the old EAS information associated with the old IPv6 prefix in UE should not be used when UE reselects a new EAS if the EAS rediscovery is indicated.
+Whether the indication can be indicated in the RA message is determined in normative phase.

-NOTE 1: If connectivity is available to the source EAS, then the application can select a new EAS after the DNS caching is flushed by the applications or cache timer expires.
+NOTE 2: If connectivity is available to the source EAS, then the application can select a new EAS after the DNS caching is flushed by the applications or cache timer expires.

-NOTE 2: If the UE does not support DNS cache clear triggered by 5GC, the application will continue to be served by the old EAS until the UE Application Layer DNS cache timer expires or the applications determines to flush the DNS cache.
+NOTE 3: The application can continue to be served by the old EAS until the UE Application Layer DNS cache timer expires or the applications determines to tear down the old EAS connection or DNS client in the UE flushes the DNS cache.

-NOTE 3: This DNS cache clear indication does not impact the UE Application Layer DNS caching.
+NOTE 4: This EAS rediscovery indication does not impact the UE Application Layer DNS caching.

+NOTE 5: This EAS rediscovery indication is not required to be applied to the EAS where the EAS address to the UE is not changed.

+NOTE 6: The usage of optional associated impact field should be re-evaluated in normative work.

-- For SSC mode 2/3 case, the UE can removes the cached DNS records and can reselect a new EAS after it is allocated with a new IP address.
+- For SSC mode 2, the UE can removes the old EAS information associated with the released PDU Session and can reselect a new EAS after the UE receives a new IP address.

+- For SSC mode 3, the UE can remove the old EAS information associated with the released PDU Session and can reselect a new EAS after the UE receives a new IP address.

 9.2.3 Conclusions for Key Issue #2: AF based EAS rediscovery